Nigeria: IS-linked extremists kill abducted health worker

 ABUJA, Nigeria — Islamic State-linked extremists in Nigeria have killed another abducted health worker despite an urgent plea from the International Committee of the Red Cross to spare her life, Nigeria's government said late Monday.

-The statement did not say which of the two abducted health workers, both women, was killed.
-The death comes a month after a third health worker was killed by the same group, the Islamic State West Africa Province.
-It has become the largest IS-linked extremist group in Africa.
+The government identified her as Hauwa Mohammed Liman, who had been working in a hospital supported by the ICRC.
+It comes a month after a health worker abducted with her was killed by the same group, the Islamic State West Africa Province, the largest IS-linked extremist group in Africa.

-All three workers were seized in March in Nigeria's northeastern community of Rann, where thousands have sought shelter from the extremist threat that includes the Nigeria-based Boko Haram insurgency.

-The ICRC, which does not pay ransoms, earlier said it had not been directly involved in discussions on the extremists' demands.
+The ICRC in a statement early Tuesday noted the "devastating reports" and said that "at this stage, we don't have confirmation this is true.
+We desperately hope not."

-The same group of extremists also is holding Leah Sharibu, a student seized in a mass abduction in February.
+The same extremist organization also is holding Leah Sharibu, a student seized in a mass abduction in February.
 She remains captive while more than 100 of her fellow students were released because she is Christian.
 Her mother in recent weeks has said her life was in danger.

-Nigerian President Muhammadu Buhari, who declared that defeating extremism was a top priority when he took power in 2015, in recent days sent three Cabinet ministers to meet with the families of Sharibu and the abducted health workers, his office said.
+Nigerian President Muhammadu Buhari, who declared that defeating extremism was a top priority when he took power in 2015, last week sent three Cabinet ministers to meet with the families of Sharibu and the abducted health workers, his office said.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.